MTA—Subways and Buses

-With the swipe of a MetroCard, the Roosevelt Island Tram gives you an aerial view of Midtown East along its path from 59th Street and Second Avenue in Manhattan to Roosevelt Island, located in the East River between Manhattan and Queens.
+With the swipe of a MetroCard, the Roosevelt Island Tram gives you an aerial view of Midtown East along its path from East 60th Street and Second Avenue in Manhattan to Roosevelt Island, located in the East River between Manhattan and Queens.
 The tram got its start in 1976.
 Today, it provides direct service for more than 2 million riders seven days a week (Sunday–Thursday, 6am–2am; Friday–Saturday, 6am–3:30am), with free transfers available to MTA subways and buses.
 Up to three children with a maximum height of 44 inches each can ride the tram for free when they are traveling with a fare-paying adult.
 For more information, visit rioc.ny.gov.

 The City’s fleet of yellow taxicabs and green Boro Taxis are licensed and regulated by the NYC Taxi & Limousine Commission.
 Grabbing a cab can be ideal when tired feet, heavy luggage or shopping bags weigh you down.